INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Web And Multimedia Technologies/05 - Animation/05 - Animation.md

 ```

 ****
-## Foreword

-It is important to understand that what we refer to as "animations" is different from videos.
-Usually, animations are artificially-made.

-****
 ## Bitmap Animation

+> [!important] Forewords
+> It is important to understand that what we refer to as "animations" is different from videos.
+> Usually, animations are artificially-made.

 **Animated GIFs** are composed by a sequence of ordinary still GIF images.
 Each image has a timer which indicates for how long it should be displayed (this allows slow animations, but also fast animations).
 It is the most common format for bitmap animations.